The Hole in Our Holiness

 Distinguishing Between Legalism and Sanctification

-If godliness is poor in church pastors, leaders, and Christians, in general, must find a healthy way to talk about sanctification.
+If godliness is poor in church pastors, leaders, and Christians in general, we must find a healthy way to talk about sanctification.
 We can start by distinguishing clearly between it and legalism.
 Several helpful steps can allow us to make this distinction clear.

 First, we should clearly define legalism.
 Some of the confusion lies in our understanding of the terminology.
 Many Christians assume all forms of intentional obedience are legalism.
 Obedience that happens “accidentally” is acceptable.
 But attempts to purposefully obey God are perceived as attempts to be legalistic.
 Legalism, however, is specifically self-righteousness.
 It ascribes more merit to my good deeds than they are worth.
 It attempts to attain a high level of morality apart from God.
 Not all obedience works this way.
 My daughter might obey me in order to make her brother look bad.
 She might obey me in order to try and get something from me later.
 But sometimes she obeys me simply because she loves me and wants to please me.
 Christian obedience works this way too.
 Not all obedience is legalism.
 When we clarify the terms, we can begin to see the difference.

 Second, we need to understand our role in sanctification.
-Salvation is all by grace through faith, and this is not of our own doing (Eph.
-2:8).
+Salvation is all by grace through faith, and this is not of our own doing (Ephesians 2:8).
 There is no denying that salvation is a monergistic act.
-Yet, once we become believers, empowered by God’s Holy Spirit, we are commanded to “walk in a manner worthy of the calling with which we have been called” (Eph.
-4:1; Col. 1:10).
+Yet, once we become believers, empowered by God’s Holy Spirit, we are commanded to “walk in a manner worthy of the calling with which we have been called” (Ephesians 4:1; Colossians 1:10).
 The New Testament is replete with imperatives.
 We are commanded, as followers of Christ to do all sorts of things.
 Our spiritual growth involves our obedience.
-Christians are not free to do whatever they want; we are under the law of Christ (1 Cor.
-9:21).
-Love of Jesus demands obedience to His commands (John 14:15; 1 John 5:3).
+Christians are not free to do whatever they want; we are under the law of Christ (1st Corinthians 9:21).
+Love of Jesus demands obedience to His commands (John 14:15; 1st John 5:3).
 When some people speak of legalism, it is evident that they do not understand our role in the process of sanctification.
 Teaching on this and studying this can help clarify much.

 Finally, we ought to remind ourselves that even in our obedience we are dependent upon God.
-We have a role in our own sanctification, and yet the Bible tells us that ultimately even this is God’s work.
+We have a role in our own sanctification, and yet the Bible tells us that, ultimately, even this is God’s work.
 So Paul says tells the Philippians to work and that ultimately it is God who works.
-He says:

-Phil.
-2:12-13, “Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, 13 for it is God who works in you, both to will and to work for his good pleasure.”
+Philippians 2:12-13 explains, “Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.”

-Work out your salvation “for it is God who works in you.”
+Work out your salvation “for it is God who works in you”.
 We work, but ultimately it is God who accomplishes the work.
-There are other examples too.
-We are being transformed in degrees by the Spirit (2 Cor.
-3:18).
-The Lord makes us increase in holiness (1 Thess.
-3:12-13).
-God is the one who sanctifies us completely (1 Thess.
-5:23).
-Sanctification is by the Spirit (2 Thess.
-2:13).
-God works in us that which is pleasing in His sight (Heb.
-13:20-21).
-He who began a good work will see it to completion (Phil.
-1:6).
-Yes, we must work, we must obey, we must strive towards godliness, and yet even this is dependent upon the Lord.
+There are other examples, too.
+We are being transformed in degrees by the Spirit (2nd Corinthians 3:18).
+The Lord makes us increase in holiness (1st Thessalonians 3:12-13).
+God is the one who sanctifies us completely (1st Thessalonians 5:23).
+Sanctification is by the Spirit (2nd Thessalonians 2:13).
+God works in us that which is pleasing in His sight (Hebrews 13:20-21).
+He who began a good work will see it to completion (Philippians 1:6).
+Yes, we must work, we must obey, we must strive towards godliness, and yet, even this is dependent upon the Lord.
 It is not legalism when we depend upon God to transform us.
 Remembering this frees us.
 As we depend upon God for sanctification, we do not need to fear legalism.

 Holiness is important to the Christian and to the Church as a whole.
 The threat of legalism cannot keep us from addressing the subject.
 Distinguishing between sanctification and legalism can help us move in the right direction.